nseniak/opwatch/doc/overview.md

 obtain from the Slack admin interface, and which Opwatch uses to push alert messages.

 Channels are configured using the `config.channels()` function, which takes a channel descriptor as its argument.
-For example, the code below defines a channel called `developers` that is connected to Slack:
+For example, the code below defines three channels called `developers`, `devops` and `marketing` that are connected to
+Slack:

 ```js
 config.channels({